fastrgv/CoTerminalApps/README.md

 Unzip the archive.
 On Windows, 7z [www.7-zip.org] works well for this.
 The proper command to extract the archive and maintain the directory structure is "7z x filename".

-Open a commandline terminal, and cd to the install directory.
+Open a commandline terminal, and cd to the game directory.

 Ensure your keyboard has a short key-delay and fast repeat.